marshallswain/feathers-pinia/docs/index.md

       link: /guide/

 features:
+  - icon: 🕊️
+    title: FeathersJS v5 Dove Support
+    details: Feathers-Pinia has been completely rewritten with the Vue Composition API.
+Use types directly from your backend API.

   - icon: 🍍
     title: Powered by Pinia
-    details: Pinia is Vuex 5.
-It's a joy to use with a clean API and memorable syntax.
+    details: It's a joy to use with a clean API and memorable syntax.
+It's also crazy fast.
+Really, the speed difference is ludicrous. ➳

   - icon: 🧁
     title: Best Practices Baked In